zhangzhics/zhangzhics.github.io/_pages/services.md

 - <sub>[2022] The 2nd IEEE International Symposium on Secure and Private Execution Environment Design
 - <sub>[2022] The 20th Australasian Information Security Conference
 - <sub>[2022] The 18th International Conference on Information Systems Security
-- <sub>[2019] The 5th International Conference on Collaboration and Internet Computing

 ### Invited Reviewer
 - <sub> [2024] The Web Conference 2024 (CCF A) </sub>